 If you love the newest thing, have bold taste, and love graphic, clean lines, this look is for you!
 Read on to get tips on fabricating blocks the modern way, instead of looking like you are wearing granny’s patchwork quilt.

 1. Pay Attention to Fit

 Because this look is so modern and sleek, a good fit is essential.
 Make sure that all items you add to your outfit don’t pull or pucker.
 Also, no sagging and bagging; otherwise, this look will fall flat, making you look old and dated.
 When in doubt, see a tailor.

 2. Don’t Overload on Color

-While runway looks focusing on this trend did use some color (most notably cobalt blue, orange or bright pinks), it pays to remember a little bit goes a long way.
-Since the focus here is meant to be on the textures of many different fabrics, try to stick to 3 colors or less in your look.
-For example, the mink fur, cotton knit and leather sweater at Fendi was 2 shades of cream, allowing what could have been chaotic to be chic.
+While runway looks focusing on this trend did use some color (most notably cobalt blue, orange, or bright pinks), it pays to remember a little bit goes a long way.
+Since the focus here is on the textures of many different fabrics, try to stick to 3 colors or less in your look.
+For example, the mink fur, cotton knit, and leather sweater at Fendi was 2 shades of cream, allowing what could have been chaotic to be chic.

 3. Focus on Feel